 Many data log systems make it hard to access, review, analyze and share information.
 And if you’re examining data from multiple sites or hundreds of portable gas detectors, then it’s nearly impossible to get a comprehensive view.

-Fortunately, the Safety io Grid services put information at your fingertips regardless of your location.
+Fortunately, Grid cloud-based software puts information at your fingertips regardless of your location.
 You can pull data logs from the cloud at any time and from anywhere.
-This gives you access to the information you need to oversee workers, correct behavior and reinforce your safety-first message.
+This gives you access to the information you need to oversee workers, correct behavior, and reinforce your safety-first message.
 When it comes to connected worker safety, there are four mains pillars you should consider:

 By giving safety managers access to data from anywhere with an internet connection, they can stay on top of safety activities without walking through the facility daily.
 From afar, safety managers can see employees’ locations using street and satellite views while getting real-time notifications of gas exposures and instrument readings.